-Operant conditioning is frequently used in everyday life and in parenting.
-Let’s examine the common types of reinforcement schedules and how their application affects parenting.
+Operant conditioning is frequently used in everyday life, e.g. in the classroom and in parenting.
+Let’s examine the common schedules of reinforcement and how their application affects the results.

 Table of Contents